oskey-example/firebase-oskey-example/README.md

   "projectId": "oskey-example",
   "region": "europe-west",
   "hubHostname": "localhost",
-  "hubPort": 18099
+  "hubPort": 19006
 }
 ```

+This may be required is you made changes to the Firebase config (`.firebaserc`
+and/or `firebase.json`).

+The unit tests can be run in two ways:

+- While the emulators run
+- Along with emulators (no emulators should already be running)

+#### While the emulators run: during development

+In this scenario, the emulators are usually running while code is been changed,
+then when the code is, the test may be run.

 The hub is used to get the detail about the emulators, so it self configures.

 Then, the dependencies must be downlaoded.
 To do so run `npm ci` in the `test` folder.

-The unit tests can be run in two ways:

-- While the emulators run
-- Along with emulators (no emulators should already be running)

 To run unit tests while the emulators is started, go to the `test` folder then: